The World is Watching

 Submission Instructions

-Authors responding to this Call for Papers are asked to submit a full paper via a dedicated webpage on the EasyChair system, together with a short abstract and up to 5 keywords.
-Authors must choose between a junior and senior track.
-In case of papers co-authored by both junior and senior researchers, we advise to decide on the basis of the first author.
+Authors responding to this Call for Papers are asked to submit a full paper via the dedicated submission form below, together with a short abstract and up to 5 keywords.
 Authors are asked to indicate the relevant research discipline.
+They must choose between the junior and the senior track.
+In case of papers co-authored by both junior and senior researchers, we advise you to decide on the basis of the first author.
+(The CPDP.ai organisers reserve a right to merge presentations of papers submitted within the junior and senior tracks in the joint panels.)

 Selected authors – one for each paper – will receive free entrance for the duration of the conference.
 Funding for travel expenses may be available for PhD Candidates who cannot cover their own costs.
 If you require funding, please get in touch.